Capital One Venture vs. Venture X: Should you upgrade your account?

 1. To start, the Capital One Travel Portal offers free price drop protection, so if I book a flight when Capital One recommends, and that price later drops, I will receive a refund for all or part of the price difference (depending on the terms of my booking).
 Furthermore, if I find a better price for a flight, hotel or rental car on another site within 24 hours of booking with Capital One Travel, I’m eligible for a refund for the difference.
 Finally, when booking through the portal, I can “freeze” the price of a flight I find, for a small fee.
 This will allow me some extra time to continue searching, without worrying about the price going up.

-2. Additionally, with the Venture X card, bookings made through the Capital One Travel portal earn extra rewards: 10X miles on hotels and rental cars and 5X miles on flights.
-With my Capital One Venture Card I can only earn 5X miles on hotels and rental cars booked through the portal.
+2. Additionally, with the Venture X card, bookings made through the Capital One Travel portal earn extra rewards: 10X miles on hotels and rental cars and 5X miles on flights and vacation rentals.
+With my Capital One Venture Card I can only earn 5X miles on hotels, vacation rentals and rental cars booked through the portal.

 If for nothing else, I think using the portal for my flight bookings would be beneficial.
 Plus that $300 credit is nice motivation.